-Washington County has submitted an Amended HCP to the USFWS that would expand the Reserve by approximately 6,800 acres to include proposed Reserve Zone 6 (refer to Map 1.1-1).
-The purpose of the SGFO RMP Amendment is to allow possible management changes for approximately 3,471 acres in proposed Zone 6 to offset impacts if a ROW is granted within the Red Cliffs NCA and Reserve.
+Washington County has submitted an Amended HCP to the USFWS that, under certain changed circumstances, would expand the Reserve by approximately 6,800 acres to include proposed Reserve Zone 6 (refer to Map 1.1-1).
+The purpose of the St. George Field Office (SGFO) RMP Amendment is to allow possible management changes for approximately 3,471 acres in proposed Zone 6 if a ROW is granted within the Red Cliffs NCA and Reserve.
 The need for this amendment is to allow the BLM to consider measures to support the proposed Washington County HCP and the associated HCP Implementation Agreement.